Clpsplug/playdate_util_libs/scene_engine/README.md

 in the definition.
 If you supply a pointer to the second argument, it will be available in the initFunction of the corresponding scene.
-If you don't need it, just pass `NULL`.
+If you don't need it, passing `NULL` will be enough.

 ```c
 pdScene_Load(EXAMPLE_SCREEN, NULL);